optimisan/bphc-library-progress-tracker/README.md

 # BPHC Digital Library Paper Tracker

-This extension helps you to track your progress while solving past papers on the (BPHC Digital Library.)[http://125.22.54.221:8080/jspui/] It displays a dropdown next to each paper which you can set according to the status of solving that paper.
+This extension helps you to track your progress while solving past papers on the [BPHC Digital Library.](http://125.22.54.221:8080/jspui/) It displays a dropdown next to each paper which you can set according to the status of solving that paper.

 Installing the extension:

 - Download the zip from GitHub, or clone this repository.
 - Extract the zip and navigate to the folder.
-- Go to (chrome://extesions)[chrome://extensions] and turn on Developer Mode on the top right.
+- Go to [chrome://extensions](chrome://extensions) and turn on Developer Mode on the top right.
 - Click on "Load unpacked extension..." and navigate to the folder.
 - Click on "Load" and you should see the extension loaded.